2021 WWE Draft

 The 2021 WWE Draft was the 16th WWE Draft produced by the American professional wrestling promotion WWE between their Raw and SmackDown brand divisions.
-The two-night event began with the October 1 episode of Friday Night SmackDown (in Baltimore, Maryland) and concluded with the October 4 episode of Monday Night Raw (in Nashville, Tennessee), with SmackDown airing on Fox and Raw on the USA Network.
-Unlike previous drafts, in which results took effect immediately, the results of the 2021 draft did not go into effect until the October 22 episode of SmackDown.
+The two-night event began with the October 1 episode of Friday Night SmackDown (in Baltimore, Maryland).
+It concluded with the October 4 episode of Monday Night Raw (in Nashville, Tennessee), with SmackDown airing on Fox and Raw on the USA Network.
+Unlike previous drafts, in which results took effect immediately, the results of the 2021 draft went into effect in the October 22 episode of SmackDown.
+This was also the last draft with Vince McMahon as head of WWE creative.

 Production

 Background

 The WWE Draft is an annual process used by the American professional wrestling promotion WWE while a brand extension, or brand split, is in effect.
 The original brand extension occurred from 2002 to 2011, while the second and current brand split began in 2016.
 During a brand extension, the company divides its roster into brands where the wrestlers exclusively perform for each brand's respective television show, and the draft is used to refresh the rosters of the brand divisions, typically between the Raw and SmackDown brands.
 The 2021 draft was WWE's 16th draft and was officially announced during the September 13 episode of Raw.
 It was scheduled to occur during the October 1 and October 4 episodes of SmackDown and Raw, respectively, with SmackDown airing on Fox and Raw on the USA Network.